Tequisquiapan Queretaro: The Perfect Weekend Getaway

 5. Tequisquiapan Cheese and Wine Museum

 Now comes one of the best parts, the tastings!
-You will learn how the first grapes or sweetened berries arrived in the state and the elaboration process in the museum.
+You will learn how the first grapes or wild berries arrived in the state and the elaboration process in the museum.

 The different types of wines and cheeses that have been produced here since past times, such as manchego al vino, adobera sazonada, panela marqueta, otomí, among others.